-14) How do you detect that a user has abruptly closed the browser / video player or abruptly navigated away from the URL hosting this viewing of the video?
+16) How do you detect that a user has abruptly closed the browser / video player or abruptly navigated away from the URL hosting this viewing of the video?

-You must enable Javascript access (see section in this document entitled "Website Configuration Required for Flash Based Players") to Flash in order for us to detect these user behaviours.
-Flash detects the state change and triggers the JavaScript that generates the appropriate event for our processing.
+We embed some JavaScript that detects these browser conditions and generates the appropriate event for our processing.
 This gets stored in the beacon buffer and gets sent to the Nielsen server next time a user watches another video, or in fact any video on any publishers website that is tagged with our beacon technology.